Wisdom Teeth Extractions in Houston

-What to Expect During Wisdom Tooth Extraction Procedure?
+What to Expect During a Wisdom Tooth Extraction Procedure

 After Wisdom Tooth Extraction

-After removal of wisdom teeth, the patient should expect to experience certain normal post-operative symptoms.
+After removal of wisdom teeth, the patient should expect to experience certain normal postoperative symptoms.
 These include mild to moderate bleeding which should decrease over the first few hours, but mild "oozing" from the extraction sites may continue for up to 2 days.
-Also, patients will experience some swelling, especially in the lower jaw, which may increase for 2-3 days post-operatively then slowly start to resolve over the next week to ten days.
+Also, patients will experience some swelling, especially in the lower jaw, which may increase for 2-3 days postoperatively.
+Then, swelling should slowly start to resolve over the next week to ten days.
 Along with the swelling, it is normal to experience limited opening and discomfort with chewing.
 A soft or liquid diet may be more comfortable during the first 5-10 days following the removal of wisdom teeth.
-If a patient has any questions or concerns about their post-operative course or prescription medications they should call our office so that we may address the concerns as soon as possible.
+If a patient has any questions or concerns about their postoperative course or prescription medications they should call our oral surgery office, so we may address the concerns as soon as possible.
 Our doctors are on call 24 hours a day, seven days a week to provide care for our patients in the event help is needed.

 More to Explore